GeotrekCE/Geotrek-admin/docs/advanced-configuration/modules-and-components.rst

 Trek signage intersection margin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This setting defines the maximum distance (in meters) within which signage are considered related to treks.
+This setting defines the maximum distance (in meters) within which signage is considered related to treks.
 Works only without dynamic segmentation (``TREKKING_TOPOLOGY_ENABLED = False``).

 .. md-tab-set::
     :name: trek-signage-intersection-margin-tabs